mmC-Cmm/Rainfall-Erosivity-Estimation/paper/paper.md

 5. **`max_30_min_rainfall.py`**: This function identifies the maximum rainfall amount within any consecutive 30-minute period using a rolling window method.

 6. **`rainfall_erosivity.py`**: This function calculates the **kinetic energy of a storm (E)** as the sum of rainfall energy across all time intervals.
-  It then computes the **maximum 30-minute intensity (I₃₀)** from the maximum 30-minute rainfall amount, converted to mm/hr.
+  It then computes the **maximum 30-minute intensity (I)** from the maximum 30-minute rainfall amount, converted to mm/hr.
-  Finally, the storm erosivity is determined as **E × I₃₀**.
+  Finally, the storm erosivity is determined as **E × I**.

 7. **`monthly_erosivity.py`**: This function aggregates rainfall erosivity from individual storms to obtain monthly total erosivity for each site.